WikiJourney/wikijourney_app/README.md

 - Find the points of interest around you
 - Display them on a map
 - Link to the Wikipedia pages for each point of interest
+- Share location from [android geo app](https://github.com/k3b/k3b-geoHelper/wiki/Android-Geo-aware-apps) and see in WikiJourney what is around!

 ## Planned features
 - Find the best POIs according to the user's preferences